The Spiritual Battle: the World the Flesh and the Devil

 3. Worldly attitudes and thinking

 The world also exerts its influence on us by trying to shape our attitudes and thinking.
-For example, the relationship between men and women (by distorting God created roles), children and the elderly (regarding them as a burden) and servant hood (e.g. it is better to be served than to serve).
-Such attitudes prevail in the world but should never be in a follower of Christ.
-And there’s the pride of life.
-In more and more ways what the world values is not what God values.
-The desire to be popular, to seek the praise of other men and to have power and control; such things sap our love for God and for His kingdom.
+For example, the relationship between men and women (by distorting God created roles), children and the elderly (regarding them as a burden) and servanthood (e.g. it is better to be served than to serve).
+Such attitudes are common in the world but should never be in a follower of Christ.
+The pride of life shows itself through the desire to be popular, to seek the praise of other men and to have power and control.
+Such things will sap our love for God and for His kingdom.

 The key to overcoming the world, again, is in Christ; for He has overcome the world (John 16:33).
 As we remain in Him, in faith loving what He loves and doing what He commands we too will overcome the world.